BitThunder/bitthunder.github.com/docs/api/gpio/gpio.md

 # User-space API

-The following table lists all functions related to the process manager API.
+The following table lists all functions related to the GPIO subsystem API.

 <div class="mobile-side-scroller">
 <table>